reefland/ansible-k3s-argocd-renovate/docs/prometheus-op-settings.md

 * NOTE: The Slack API URL `{{vault_slack_config_api_url}}` is an ansible secret you should store in a vault file.

 If the configuration is good then within seconds you should at least get the `watchdog` alert.
-The Slack example send me this:
+The Slack example sent me this:

 ![Alertmanager Watchdog Alert on Slack](../images/slack_alert_manager_watchdog_alert.png)

+---

 ### Troubleshooting Alertmanager Configuration

 * Review the current configuration as displayed in the **Alertmanager Web Interface** `Status > Config` page.
 It should include your configuration and related global defaults.
 The configuration should be available within seconds of a valid configuration update.
 If it does not then there is likely a parsing issue with the configuration.
 The Alertmanager Web Interface URL path will resemble: `https://k3s.example.com/alertmanager/`